 The attendance chart of the MSG meetings shows that government representatives participated in over 85% of the MSG meetings.
 The membership of this constituency has been fairly stable.
 While both the Chair and the National Coordinator, as well as a representative of the Ministry of Finance have changed, all other MSG members have remained the same.

 The government has established a working group called “Federal Government – State Government working group” (Bund-Länder AG) with representatives from various federal ministries and state ministries, including a representative from the Federal Chancellery to relate the EITI work to the OGP, and the Federal Foreign Office.
 All government MSG members are represented in this working group.
 Its function is to improve the coordination work from the federal to the state (Länder) level, disseminate information from the EITI process and to consult with them in case of questions or need for input.
 It has also been used to follow-up on recommendations of EITI implementation, such as the change in legislation on licenses.
+The Bund-Länder AG reflects the shared responsibility between federal and state level.
+The federal level passed the Federal Mining Act and the state level is supervising mining and enforcing the Federal Mining Act.

 The government agencies present in the MSG participated in outreach activities with companies and drafted or commented on chapters of the EITI Report, in accordance to their areas of expertise.

 The Ministry of Economic Affairs and Energy (BMWi) is financing EITI implementation and invested EUR 4 million from June 2014 to May 2019 for financing the Secretariat, its outreach activities and the EITI Report.
+In addition to financing the secretariats budget the ministry financed its EITI related costs (events organized by the ministry, travel costs, personnel costs).

 From the available documentation one can see that the government (BMWi) has gone to great lengths to ensure that four out of five participating civil society organisations are adequately funded to engage into the EITI process.
 As the initial commitment phase 2015-2017 was reaching an end, the BMWi actively mapped out options for civil society financing via BMZ and other institutions and approached BMZ in particular to finance their activities further, to remove any potential risk of being accused of co-option through the government.
 The BMWi, BMZ and D-EITI secretariat supported the CSO in its application to Bengo.
 Civil society received EUR 356,000 from 2015-2017 from the BMWI and EUR 100,000 from BMZ in 2018 (or EUR 114,000 on average per year).